mongodb/specifications/source/unified-test-format/unified-test-format.rst

   If a driver only supports configuring log collectors globally (for all clients), the test runner SHOULD associate each observed message with a client in order to perform these assertions.
-One possible implementation is to add a test-only option to MongoClient which
+One possible implementation is to add a test-only option to MongoClient which enables the client to store its entity name and add the entity name to each log message to enable filtering messages by client.

   Tests SHOULD NOT specify multiple `expectedLogMessagesForClient`_ objects for a single client entity.